Delivering data from Yandex Managed Service for Apache Kafka® using Yandex Data Transfer

 -

-ManuallyTerraform- Create a Managed Service for Apache Kafka® source cluster in any suitable configuration.
+ManuallyTerraform- Create a Managed Service for Apache Kafka® source cluster with any suitable configuration.

 - Create a Managed Service for YDB database in any suitable configuration.